wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 First of all read the installation guide on this site.
 Follow the guide step by step.
 If you do so and still have problems, there could be an incompatibility with another plugin: Deactivate all other plugins, try to install/set up Encyclopedia again.
 If it works re-activate plugin by plugin again to see which one causes the problem.
 If you need personal assistance or coaching or if you want us to install and set up Encyclopedia on your website, please contact us via [support form](http://dennishoppe.de/en/support) on our website (this is a business service and you need to buy the support package to make use of it).

 = Does Encyclopedia display tool tips when hovering linked terms in my contents? =
-Maybe: The linked encyclopedia terms have a title tags which displays the excerpt of the term description.
+Maybe: The linked encyclopedia terms have a title tag which displays the excerpt of the term description.
 If you hover it with your mouse you can see it.
 If your theme supports tool tips it will show the term description as tool tip.
 If you need this implemented please use our [support form](http://dennishoppe.de/en/support).

 == Screenshots ==
 01. Example Archive page in TwentyTwelve Theme